Bollinger County, Missouri: History

+Lorimier's willingness to place German Reformed settlers west of Cape Girardeau is somewhat perplexing given his earlier role in placing a group of Shawnee settlers in that same location.
+Lorimier had earlier fled Ohio Country with his half-Shawnee wife and a band of Shawnee after a raid by men under George Rogers Clark in 1782.
+He eventually migrated across the Mississippi River and settled at Cape Girardeau in 1793.
+Later he was appointed Land Commandant at Cape Girardeau.

-The Bollinger-led group of German Reformed families moved into the area in January 1800, crossing their wagons over the Mississippi River after an unusually cold stretch of weather had frozen the surface all the way across.
+The Bollinger-led group of families moved into an area that became known as the "Dutch Settlement" along the Whitewater River in January 1800, crossing their wagons over the Mississippi River after an unusually cold stretch of weather had frozen the surface all the way across.

 Meanwhile, ownership of the region shifted in quick succession from Spain to France and then in 1803 to the United States via the Louisiana Purchase.
 The change in national ownership did not bode well for the earlier Shawnee settlers.
 In 1825 they were removed permanently when the U.S. government enacted the treaty with the Shawnee in 1825.
 This treaty, whose first signatory was William Clark of the Lewis and Clark Expedition fame, required that the Shawnee move to what is now known as Shawnee Mission, Kansas, on land that had previously belonged to the Osage tribes.
-The Osage tribe was the major Native American influence at the time of early European settlement, but by the 1830s most of the Native Americans had been displaced by white settlers.
 One of the Cherokee Trail of Tears routes passed through Sedgewickville, while another passed through Glennon and Zalma.

 The region west of Cape Girardeau was organized as a county in 1851 and was named Bollinger County in honor of George Frederick Bollinger.
-In the next county to the west, Madison County, the settlement of Fredericktown was also named after George Frederick Bollinger.
+The county seat was Dallas, renamed Marble Hill in 1865.
+In the next county to the west, Madison County, the settlement of Fredericktown was also named after Bollinger.